dafalagi/dafalagi/README.md

 - 🌱 I’m currently learning Web Development and many programming languages

-- 💻 Very passionate in software engineering, especially Back-End Web Development.
+- 💻 Very passionate in software engineering, especially Back-End Development.

 - 💬 Ask me about anything!
 As long as it doesn't hurt anyone, I'm happy to help!